 - Asian women make 99 cents on the dollar.

 *Note: Data from 2021.
 Pay gap for Native Hawaiian and Pacific Islander (NHPI) women will be updated with data set to be released in November 2023.

 The pay gap exists in nearly every profession.

 Fields with the smallest pay gaps are food workers, writers, counselors, pharmacists and social workers, where women earn within 97–99% of what their male colleagues do.
 The largest gaps occur among financial services sales agents, financial managers and financial advisers.
 In those fields, the pay ratio between women and men is between 61–66%.

 Mothers face an even wider pay gap than women without kids.

-Moms earn only 71 cents for every dollar paid to fathers, which translates to a loss of $16,000 annually.
+Moms working full-time, year-round earn only 74 cents for every dollar paid to fathers, which translates to a loss of [$] annually.